geekiam/website/static/posts/node-package-management-configuration.md

 npm also provides version-bumping tools for developers to tag their packages with a particular version and also provides the `package-lock.json` file which has the entry of the exact version used by the project after evaluating semantic versioning in `package.json`.

+in March 2020 npm inc, the company behind npm was acquired by Github.

 ### What is yarn

 Yarn is a package manager for your code.
 It allows you to use and share code with other developers quickly, securely, and reliably.
 Yarn allows you to use other developers' solutions to different problems, making it easier for you to develop your software.